-Let us remember that anger is a natural and normal and healthy emotion which arises in all of us.
+Let us remember that anger is a natural, normal, and healthy emotion which arises in all of us.
 It is the awareness that we are being hurt by someone's choices.
-From time to time we will become angry, which is to say that some event will happen which raises the awareness of our anger and it will become foremost in our attention.
+From time to time we become angry, which is to say that some event happens which raises the awareness of our anger and it becomes foremost in our attention.
 But even when we are not angry, we still have anger.
 Indeed, we have all of our feelings all the time.
 They are just not all arising for us at any given moment such that they are all at the top of our awareness.

 Let us also remember that our emotions are both information and energy.
-They are data about the relationship between the locus of our identity-the place from which our awareness of self is currently residing-and the rest of the world-whatever we are experiencing as not-self.
-At the same time the emotion is energy from that relationship which we can tap into to address the qualities in the relationship.
+Emotions are data about the relationship between the locus of our identity-the place from which our awareness of Self is currently residing-and the rest of the world-whatever we are experiencing as not-Self.
+And emotions are energy which we can harness to address the qualities in the relationship.